Keith Lindsay Stewart: Postwar career

-Stewart returned to New Zealand in July 1945, and was made a Commander of the Order of the British Empire.
-He commanded the 9th Infantry Brigade from October 1945 to July 1946.
+Appointed a Commander of the Order of the British Empire in the 1945 Birthday Honours, Stewart returned to New Zealand in July 1945.
+He commanded the 9th Infantry Brigade from October to July 1946.
 The brigade was originally based in the Middle East, but in early 1946 moved to Japan as part of J Force, New Zealand's contribution to the British Commonwealth Occupation Force (BCOF).
 After Stewart's period in command ended he returned to New Zealand and was appointed adjutant general of the New Zealand Military Forces.
 The following year, he was appointed a Companion of the Order of the Bath in the 1947 New Year Honours.

 In April 1949, Stewart replaced Major General Norman Weir as Chief of the General Staff, New Zealand Military Forces.
 He reestablished compulsory military training and advanced plans for the government's commitment to deploy military forces to the Middle East in the event of hostilities with the Soviet Union.
 This led to a clash with Prime Minister Sydney Holland in 1950 over the rate of progress of these plans for which he later apologised.
 He also oversaw the deployment of New Zealand forces to Korea following the outbreak of the Korean War.

 Later life

 Stewart retired from the military in 1954 but, in a break with convention, he was not rewarded with a knighthood for his services.
 This was most likely due to his previous clashes with Holland.
 He was knighted as a Knight Commander of the Order of the British Empire four years later by the newly elected Labour Government in the 1958 Queen's Birthday Honours.

-He retired to Northland and died in the small town of Kawakawa on 13 November 1972.
+He retired to Northland and died at the age of 76 in the small town of Kawakawa on 13 November 1972.
 He was survived by his wife Rita, who he had married in 1922, and the couple's two children.
 He is buried in the servicemen's section of Wellington's Karori Cemetery.